tpierag1/udacity_movie_site/README.md

 <h3>Generating the Page</h3>

-To generate the page open a Terminal window or Python interpreter and run the
+To generate the page open a Terminal window and run the following:
-following:
 ```
 python3 site.py
 ```